 - (a) A utility seeking authority to provide service in a new service territory shall file an application pursuant to this rule.
-The utility cannot provide service pursuant to a franchise within the proposed service territory without authority from the Commission, unless the area proposed to be served is contiguous territory to the existing certificated territory of the utility and such extension into an uncertificated, contiguous territory is necessary in the ordinary course of business. - (b) An application for certificate of public convenience and necessity to provide service in a new territory shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits:
+A utility cannot provide service pursuant to a franchise-without authority from the Commission, unless the utility extends its facilities and service area proposed to be servedwithin a city and county or city or town within which the utility has lawfully commenced operations, or the utility extends its facilities and service into territory contiguous to the utility's facility, line, plant, or system that is not therefore served by a public utility providing the same commodity or service, or the utility extends its facilities and service within or to territory already served by the utility and the extension-is contiguous territory to the existing certificated territory of the utility and such extension into an uncertificated, contiguous territory is necessary in the ordinary course of business. - (b) An application for certificate of public convenience and necessity to provide service in a new territory shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits: - (I) The information required in rules 3002(b) and 3002(c). - (II) A statement of the facts (not conclusory statements) relied upon by the applying utility to show that the public convenience and necessity require the granting of the application. - (III) A description of the type of utility service to be rendered and a description of the area sought to be served.

-Attachment A (changes in text are redlined)

-Decision No. C05-1081

-DOCKET NOS.
-03R-519E, 04R-003EG, 04R-170EG
+Attachment A - Electric Rules - revisions are in redline Decision No. C05-1298 DOCKET NOS.
+03R-519E, 04R-003EG, 04R-170EG Page 18 of 90

-Page 20 of 97

-- (I) The information required in rules 3002(b) and 3002(c). - (II) A statement of the facts (not conclusory statements) relied upon by the applying utility to show that the public convenience and necessity require the granting of the application. - (III) A description of the type of utility service to be rendered and a description of the area sought to be served. - (IV) A map showing the specific geographic area that the applying utility proposes to serve.
+- (IV) A map showing the specific geographic area that the applying utility proposes to serve.
 If the applying utility intends to phase in service in the territory over time, specific areas and proposed in-service dates shall be included.
 The map shall describe the geographic areas in section, township, and range convention. - (V) A statement describing in detail the extent to which the applying utility is an affiliate of any other utility which holds authority duplicating in any respect the territory sought. - (VI) A statement of the names of public utilities and other entities of like character providing similar service in or near the area involved in the application. - (VII) A copy of a feasibility study for the proposed area to be served, which shall at least include estimated investment, income, and expense.
 An applying utility may request that its most recent audited balance sheet, income statement, statement of retained earnings, and statement of cash flows be submitted in lieu of a feasibility study.